vercel/commerce/README.md

 ## Work in progress
 We're using Github Projects to keep track of issues in progress and todo's.
 Here is our [Board](https://github.com/vercel/commerce/projects/1)

+## Integrations
+Next.js Commerce integrates out-of-the-box with BigCommerce.
+We plan to support all mayor ecommerce backends.

 ## Contribute

 Our commitment to Open Source can be found [here](https://vercel.com/oss).